Raising Cane’s Coleslaw Recipe

 I love that this Raising Cane’s coleslaw recipe tastes even better when made ahead.
 You can prep it the day before, and it’s perfect for busy days.

 Just mix the veggies and dressing, cover the bowl tightly, and store it in the fridge.
 It stays fresh and crunchy for up to 24 hours.
-If you’re making it more than a day ahead, keep the dressing separate and toss it with the cabbage mix a few hours before serving.

 This keeps the veggies from getting soggy.
 Give it a quick stir before serving to refresh the flavors.
 Making it ahead saves time and lets the coleslaw develop a deeper, tastier flavor.